 Students explore in greater depth various ceramic forming techniques, glaze preparation, and kiln firing methods in order to resolve basic technical problems.
 Students have a chance to demonstrate a sense of individuality in their own work and learn to respect their uniqueness and that of classmates.
 Students will refine analytical skills to critique work of their own and other ceramic artists.
 They learn terminology that is adequate to discuss and write about works of art.
 Students develop and expand their visual arts knowledge and skills to express their ideas imaginatively.
 Students are exposed to various ceramic works (through slides) and develop a base for making informed aesthetic judgments.
 Students develop ceramic skills by demonstrating proper procedures for preparing, forming, drying, and decorating clay.
 Techniques used in constructing clay pieces consist of soft slab, hard slab, coil, pinch, wheel-thrown, and combinations of two or more techniques.

-The goal of the Graphic Design class is to allow students to practice and develop knowledge in a wide range of digital and conceptual design skills.
-The emphasis is on designing as a process with focus on using the computer as a tool to create original design work.
-Students will work with digital photography, vectors, product designs, and print layouts.
-In addition to designing their own work, experiences are provided to promote the understanding of the history and tradition of graphic design.
+The goal of the Computer Design class is to allow students to practice and develop knowledge in a wide range of digital and conceptual design skills.
+The emphasis is on using computer programming and graphics software while learning to solve problems through design.
+Students will work with Photoshop, Illustrator, Sketchup, as well as learn html, CSS, and Flash coding.
+This class will meet both and art and activities credit.

 Advanced Graphic Design